Sightsavers: Sightsavers (1987–Present)

-Reviews
+Reviews and accolades

-In November 2016, charity evaluator GiveWell included Sightsavers in its list of top charities for that year, for the organisation's work on deworming programs, and published a review of the Sightsavers' work on that front.
-GiveWell also expects Good Ventures, a foundation it works closely with, to grant Sightsavers $3.0 million out of Good Ventures' budget of $50 million to give to GiveWell top charities.
+Charity evaluator GiveWell included Sightsavers in its list of top charities for 2016, for the organisation's work on deworming programs, and published a review of the Sightsavers' work on that front.
+GiveWell also expects Good Ventures, a foundation it works closely with, to grant Sightsavers $3 million out of Good Ventures' budget of $50 million to give to GiveWell top charities.